 Domestic Violence Resources

-Domestic violence can take many forms, with the most common types being physical violence, rape, verbal threats and emotional or psychological abuse.
-In the U.S., domestic violence is commonly associated with cases of sexual assault, stalking, homicide, mental illness and suicide.
-The pervasiveness and complexity of domestic violence means that anyone — regardless of age, gender, sexuality, ethnicity, religion or social standing — can be affected by this kind of abuse at any point in their life.
+Domestic violence can take many forms, with the most common types being physical violence, rape, stalking and emotional or psychological abuse.
+In the United States, domestic violence is commonly associated with cases of sexual assault, stalking, homicide, mental illness and suicide.
+The pervasiveness and complexity of domestic violence mean that anyone — regardless of age, gender, sexuality, ethnicity, religion or social standing — can be affected by this kind of abuse at any point in their life.

-Every minute, an average of 20 people are physically abused by an intimate partner in the United States, according to the Centers for Disease Control and Prevention (CDC).
+Every minute, an average of 20 people are physically abused by an intimate partner in the United States, according to the National Coalition Against Domestic Violence (NCADV).
 This equates to more than 10 million people per year.
-What’s also alarming is the fact that there may be thousands of other victims of domestic violence who never report it, or never get the chance to.
-Whether you suspect you are in an abusive relationship, or you know someone who is, this page can answer your questions and connect you to the help you need.
+There may also be thousands of other victims of domestic violence who never report it or never get the chance to do so.
+Whether you suspect you are in an abusive relationship, or you know someone who is, finding the answer to your questions can help connect you to the help you need.

 How to Recognize Signs of Domestic Violence

 The signs associated with domestic abuse can be behavioral or physical.
-It’s important to be aware of both, whether you’re the one in the abusive relationship or on the outside looking in.
-Sadly, despite the physical and psychological effects of abuse, some victims deny they’re being abused at all.
+It’s important to be aware of both, whether you’re the one in the abusive relationship or are concerned for a friend or family member.
+Despite the physical and psychological effects of abuse, some victims deny they’re being abused at all, or may not realize they are being mistreated.
 Others are well aware, or they may suspect they’re in the beginning stages of a domestic violence situation, but they’re unsure how to escape.
-In addressing the signs of domestic abuse, it’s important to consider two questions — one for the victim or potential victim and one for the loved ones of the victim:
+In addressing the signs of domestic abuse, it’s important to consider two questions:

 - What are the signs of domestic abuse?

 - What signs should I look for if I suspect my loved one is being abused?